Country Guide · Updated June 2026

 Negative Balance Protection

-Under ESMA rules enforced in France, retail traders cannot lose more than their deposited funds, even during flash crashes or extreme market gaps.
+Under ESMA rules enforced in France, retail traders cannot lose more than their deposited funds, even during extreme market volatility.

 Top 10 Forex Brokers in France — Mini Reviews

 Ranked by our France-weighted score (regulation 30%, fees 25%, platforms 15%, execution 10%, instruments 10%, support 5%, education 5%).
-All brokers are EU-regulated with full ESMA protection for French retail clients.
+All brokers are EU-regulated or internationally regulated with ESMA-equivalent protections for French retail clients.

 - 1Best in France